Brady-Blackstone/DIYDistributedApp/README.md

 <br>

 DIYAppController (Server) Description:
-&ensp; &ensp; &ensp; &ensp; This class calculates the total sum between all workers and prints it out to the console
+&ensp; &ensp; &ensp; &ensp; - This class calculates the total sum between all workers and prints it out to the console
 <br>
-&ensp; &ensp; &ensp; &ensp; The first thing this class does is ask the user to enter in a .dat / .txt file containing floating-point values (>= 5,000 instances)
+&ensp; &ensp; &ensp; &ensp; - The first thing this class does is ask the user to enter in a .dat / .txt file containing floating-point values (>= 5,000 instances)
-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; - after the user enters in a valid file, the controller will continue by reading that file with Java's Scanner
+&ensp; &ensp; &ensp; &ensp; - after the user enters in a valid file, the controller will continue by reading that file with Java's Scanner
 <br>
-&ensp; &ensp; &ensp; &ensp; Inside this class are 2 handler classes, one for the server and the other is for the clients:
+&ensp; &ensp; &ensp; &ensp; - Inside this class are 2 handler classes, one for the server and the other is for the clients:
-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; ServerHandler - starts the server and creates new worker threads
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; 1.
+ServerHandler - starts the server and creates new worker threads
-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; WorkerHandler - (1): handles the communication between the controller and the workers
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; 2.
+WorkerHandler - (1): handles the communication between the controller and the workers
 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &nbsp; &nbsp; (2): reads data slices from the queue and sends them to the workers
 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &nbsp; &nbsp; (3): adds the partial sums sent by the workers to the running total in the main thread
 <br>